RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

 ![serverless]({% image_path scale-to-zero-grace-period.png %})

-In the meantime, it probably took at least 30 seconds so select your `userNN-cloudnativeapps` project using the drop-down at the top and then go back to _Home > Status_ on the left menu and click on **payment-service-v1-deployment**.
+In the meantime, it probably took at least 30 seconds so select your `userXX-cloudnativeapps` project using the drop-down at the top and then go back to _Home > Status_ on the left menu and click on **payment-service-v1-deployment**.
 You will see 0 pods are available:

 ![serverless]({% image_path payment-serving-down-to-zero.png %})